lunatic-fox/ghc-tags/README.md

-# ⚠ This is a old project, see the current version here: [LINK](https://github.com/joseliojunior/gh-tags)
+# ⚠ This is an old project, see the current version here: [LINK](https://github.com/joseliojunior/gh-tags)